 A large and growing body of academic research supports the finance curse analysis: academics sometimes call it the “Too Much Finance” (TMF) literature.
 The core proposition is that as a country’s financial sector grows it helps the local economy, but only up to an optimal point, after which it turns bad.
 Most advanced countries, and some developing countries, passed that point long ago.
 This graph, from the IMF, illustrates the trend.

-These estimates, however, generally view the issue through a fairly narrow economic prism.
-Yet the finance curse inflicts damage in many other areas, which are often unmeasurable — such as damage to democracy and to the rule of law.
-The Finance Curse analysis overlaps with the TMF literature but is much broader, investigating the multiple political, economic, cultural, democratic and social effects that oversized finance can have on a country, using a cross-disciplinary approach.
-The Finance Curse book develops the theme, and provides many real-world examples and analysis.
+There are also various dimensions of damage inflicted by oversized finance.
+Many are unmeasurable — such as damage to democracy or to the rule of law by the expansion of wealth-extracting activities.
+The list of studies below involves the more measurable aspects, such as economic growth, or inequality.
+The Finance Curse analysis thus overlaps with the TMF literature but is broader, investigating the multiple political, economic, cultural, democratic and social effects that oversized finance can have on a country, using a cross-disciplinary approach.
+The Finance Curse book develops the theme, and provides many real-world examples and deeper analysis.